Sociology

 Concentration: Data and Society Students in the Data and Society concentration gain a broad understanding of the methods used to analyze systematic features of social behavior and the wide range of possible sources that can be used to research social patterns.
 This concentration focuses on methods of analysis, such as social networks, computational sociology, statistics, computational modeling, natural language processing, and others, but students are expected to also expose themselves to substantive areas of research to gain insight in the application of these methods to social problems.
 Requirements for the concentration are the following:

-3. One theory course (SOCY 151 or 152)
+3. One course in sociological theory (SOCY 151 or 152)

 4. One course in research design (SOCY 160), usually completed in spring of junior year

-8. The senior requirements, integrating research on race and/or inequality
+7. The senior requirements, integrating research on race and/or inequality

 Concentration: Student-Designed This program allows students to combine the study of sociology with the study of another discipline or substantive area and to create a program that satisfies their own interests and career plans.
-By the beginning of the junior year, participants in the self-designed program are expected to consult with the DUS in order to obtain approval for their course of study.
+By the beginning of the junior year, participants in the self-designed program are expected to consult with the DUS to obtain approval for their course of study.

 2. Up to four courses relevant to the concentration (i.e. economic processes and/or their social dimension) may be drawn from outside the Sociology department with approval from the DUS.
 The courses outside Sociology must constitute a coherent unit alone and form a logical whole when combined with the Sociology courses.